Dornier 228: Dornier 228NG

-In 2002, RUAG took over the Services and Components divisions from Fairchild Dornier, including the Dornier 228 production rights.

-RUAG acquired the Dornier 228 type certificate in 2003.
-In December 2007, RUAG announced their intention to launch a modernized version of the aircraft, designated as the Dornier 228 Next Generation, or Dornier 228 NG.

-At the 2008 Berlin Air Show, HAL agreed on supplying the first three components sets — fuselage, wings and tail — for €5 million, as a part of an €80 million ($123 million) ten-year contract.

-In June 2010, the passenger aircraft was priced at €5.2 million ($7 million), €5.8–5.9 million with JAR-Ops equipment; restarting its production cost €20 million.

-On 18 August 2010, the Dornier 228NG received its airworthiness certification from the European Aviation Safety Agency (EASA).
-The final assembly for the type is located in Germany; however, most airframe subassemblies, such as the wings, tail and fuselage, are produced by HAL in India.
-The main changes from the previous Dornier 228-212 model were a new five-blade propeller made of composite material, more powerful engines and an advanced glass cockpit featuring electronic instrument displays and other avionics improvements.
+In 2002, Swiss company RUAG took over the services and components divisions from Fairchild Dornier, including the production rights of Dornier 228.
+RUAG acquired the type certificate for the aircraft in 2003.
+In December 2007, it announced an intention to launch a modernized version of the aircraft, designated as the Dornier 228NG.
+At the 2008 Berlin Air Show, HAL agreed on a ten-year contract worth €80 million for the supply of fuselage, wings and tail assembly.
+The final assembly of the aircraft was carried out in Germany.
+The main changes from the previous production model were more powerful engines, a new five-blade propeller made of composite material, and an advanced glass cockpit featuring electronic instrument displays and other improved avionics.

-The first delivery, to the Japanese operator New Central Aviation, took place in September 2010.
-RUAG decided to suspend production of the Dornier 228 NG after the completion of an initial batch of eight aircraft in 2013.
-In 2014, RUAG and Tata Group signed an agreement for the latter to become a key supplier of the program.
-Production was restarted in 2015, with deliveries of four per year planned from 2016.
-In February 2016, RUAG announced that they were set to begin serial production of the Dornier 228 NG at its German production line in mid-2016; the assembly line is reportedly capable of producing a maximum of 12 aircraft per year.
+In June 2010, the passenger version of Dornier 228NG was priced at €5.2 million.
+On 18 August 2010, the aircraft received its airworthiness certification from the European Aviation Safety Agency.
+New Central Aviation took delivery of the first NG aircraft in September 2010.
+However, RUAG decided to suspend production in 2013 after the completion of an initial batch of eight aircraft.
+In 2014, RUAG signed an agreement with the Tata Group for the latter to become a key supplier of the program.
+Production restarted in 2015, with a plan to produce four aircraft annually from 2016.
+In February 2016, RUAG announced the beginning of serial production of the aircraft at its German production line starting in mid-2016.
+The assembly line was reportedly capable of producing a maximum of 12 aircraft per year.